AJMinc/Privacy-Policy-Page/index.md

 ### Service Providers
 Apps created may employ third-party companies and individuals due to the following reasons:

-**To facilitate our Service;**
+**To facilitate their Service;**

-**To provide the Service on our behalf;**
+**To provide the Service on their behalf;**

 **To perform Service-related services; or**

-**To assist us in analyzing how our Service is used.**
+**To assist them in analyzing how their Service is used.**

 I want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
+The reason is to perform the tasks assigned to them on their behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

 ### Security